DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- A PKL_Tables.ini file for info tables that were formerly internal.
 This way, the user can make additions as necessary.
 * PKL[eD] v0.4.1: Transition to AHK v1.1 Unicode, using native Unicode Send and UTF-8 compatible files.
 Menu icons.
 	- Array pdics instead of the old HashTable code
-	- A base layout file can be specified, allowing layout.ini to only contain entries that should override the base layout.
+	- A base layout file can be specified, allowing Layout.ini to only contain entries that should override the base layout.
 * PKL[eD v0.4.2: Help image layers, opacity, scaling, background color and gutter size settings.
 Help images can be pushed horizontally too.
 	- Separate help image background/overlay, so keys/fingering, letters/glyphs and Shift/AltGr marks can be in different images.
 * PKL[eD] v0.4.3: Scan and virtual key code modular remapping for layouts and Extend, making ergo and other variants much more accessible.